online-store-management

 Square Online also offers a straightforward, no-code website builder, making it easy for non-technical users to create an online store.
 It includes built-in payment processing, meaning merchants don’t have to set up a third-party payment gateway.

-Zoho Inventory is a specialized online store inventory management system designed for businesses that need detailed stock tracking and automation.
+Designed to provide automation and detailed stock monitoring, Zoho Inventory is an online system tailored for businesses that need specialized inventory management..
 Unlike platforms like Shopify or BigCommerce, which focus on overall store management, Zoho Inventory is dedicated to managing inventory, orders, and warehouses.

 With Zoho Inventory, merchants can track stock levels in real time, set up automatic restocking rules, and even manage multiple warehouse locations.
 It also integrates with major eCommerce platforms like Shopify, WooCommerce, and Amazon, ensuring seamless inventory updates across different sales channels.